An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: Discussion

-In general, the result of considering the different distribution of $\rm DM_{host}$ and $\rm DM_{IGM}$ to constrain the Hubble constant is optimistic, which shows that FRB can be a reliable cosmological probe.
-With more localized FRBs and more precise measurements of $\Omega_b h^2$ and $\Omega_m$, we can better constrain the Hubble constant to provide a new direction for solving the ``Hubble tension".
+In summary, measuring Hubble constant with localized FRBs is optimistic, which supports that FRB can be treated as a reliable cosmological probe.
+FRBs can provide a new direction for solving the "Hubble tension" with more localized FRBs and precise measurements of $\Omega_b h^2$ and $\Omega_m$.

-\section{acknowledgements}
+\section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (grant No. U1831207) and the Fundamental Research Funds for the Central Universities (No. 0201-14380045).
-We thank Z. G. Dai, Z. H. Fan and Z.Q.H for helpful discussion.
+We thank the anonymous referee for helpful comments.
+This work was supported by the National Natural Science Foundation of China (grant No. U1831207), and the China Manned Spaced Project (CMS-CSST-2021-A12).
+We thank Z. Q. Hua for discussion.